Smokin' Aces

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Joe Carnahan analyses, see Copshop, The Grey and Boss Level.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
+For more Joe Carnahan analyses, see Copshop, The A-Team and Boss Level.

 Plot Points by Act